 It is interesting that the modern movements of dominionism and ‘seven mountains mandate’ are social movements concerned with the ‘seven mountains’ of society.
 German Pietismus began among German Lutherans as a reform movement.
 It emphasized personal faith against the main Lutheran church’s stress on doctrine and theology over Christian living.
 Its indirect influence has continued in Germany and other parts of Europe.

-Count Zinzendorf had a special zeal and capacity for education and young people.
+Count Zinzendorf had a special zeal and capacity for education for young people.

 This is all the research I have for now.
 I urge you to take a stroll to the library or ‘google’ Zinzendorf and let me know if you find out anything of interest.
-Feel free to leave a comment on this blog.
+Feel free to leave a comment.
 If you google “Count Zinzendorf + freemasonry”, several books and encyclopedias will come up.

 www.24-7prayer.com/shop/product/109/ listen to audio clip